stashapp/StashDB-Docs/docs/performers.md

 - **Must have be used as an official adult credit, no legal names allowed except when a stage name is also their given name.**

 ### [JAV Performer Names](performer-names-and-aliases#jav-performer-names)
-- **Western order with Latin characters as primary name, Japanese order and characters as aliases.**
+- **Western order with simplified Latin characters as default primary name, all other spellings as aliases.**

 ### [Disambiguation Formatting](performer-names-and-aliases#disambiguation-formatting)
 - **TBD.**